 gedit file1 file2

 To edit system files such as sources.list and fstab, open it with administrative privileges.
-Note graphical applications use gksudo rather than sudo.
+It is NOT recommended to manually run graphical applications with administrative privileges, but in case you insist to do it, be sure to use gksudo rather than sudo.

 To open at a specific line number, useful when an error message includes the line number, include "+<line number>". (gksudo is used in this example since the file is a system file owned by root):